Gregory-Potter/millet-dsp/README.md

 ### [MilletDSP::Filter](./Filter/)

-Classes for filtering a signal, like lowpass and highpass IIR filters, or convolution.
+Classes for filtering a signal, like lowpass and highpass IIR filters, or linear phase convolution.

 ```cpp
 float process(float inputSample);